Cross-Bay

 Queen’s Guide to the Sands

-In that time, he has taken people such as Prince Philip and Melvyn Bragg and thousands of others across the sands raising thousands of pounds for charity.
+In that time, he has taken people such as Prince Philip and Melvyn Bragg and thousands of others across the sands, raising thousands of pounds for charity.

 Starting in 1963, Mr Robinson has witnessed huge changes in the landscape and explains that the Morecambe Bay sands are more treacherous now than they have been in a lifetime.

-For almost twenty-five years he led walks from Hest Bank and across the sands to Grange.
-Due to the changing sands the River Kent crossing is now not as good due to the river running deep.
+Due to the changing sands, the River Kent crossing is now not as good due to the river running deep.
 Again, in the future, the sands may change for the better.

 Laurel branches are used as markers and put well down into the sand.